YashArote/dll-injector/README.md

 ### 🔹 Step 3: Hook Success Confirmation

 If the hook was applied successfully, you'll see a confirmation dialog.
 You must press **"Unhook"** when you're done, to safely remove the hook from the target process.
-If the hook is not removed the process should be manually restarted again.
+> ⚠️ If the hook is not removed, the process may need to be restarted manually.

 ```
 ![Step 3: Hook Success](images/doneHook.png)